Office: TMH 109

-Dwight D. Watson is an Associate Professor of History at Texas State University-San Marcos.
+Dwight D. Watson is an Associate Professor of History at Texas State University.
 His specializations include African American History and the Civil Rights Movement.
 He is interested in how race and law impact United State History.
 His hobbies are cooking, fly fishing, woodworking and reading.

 Dr. Watson is the Special Assistant to the President for Minority Affairs and Founder of the Neighborhood Mentoring Program for Minority Students.